 The excitement produced by Richt's teams on the field has been matched by many other aspects surrounding the program.
 Richt has generated an atmosphere of excitement and unity among the Georgia people.
 Georgia supporters and fans became impressed with his sincerity, openness, family values, and the casual and genuine way he carried himself.
 They liked his ideas on building a football program, his commitment to discipline, and the importance he placed on standards of excellence on and off the field.

 And they liked the way he refused to set limitations on what would be a satisfactory season.
 "I like to set our goals high," he said.
 "I never want to put a ceiling on what we can accomplish."

 The NFL is also looking Georgia's way on a regular basis.
-Sixty-four of Richt's players have been chosen in the NFL draft over the last eleven years including eight chosen in the 2002 NFL draft--the most Georgia players ever selected in a single year.
+Seventy two of Richt's players have been chosen in the NFL draft over the last 12 years including eight chosen in the 2002 and 2013 NFL drafts--the most Georgia players ever selected in a single year.

 Mark Richt Year by Year

 2014: Nationally ranked in the top 15 for much of the year, the Bulldogs made their 18th consecutive appearance in a bowl game including all 14 seasons under Richt.
 Georgia led the SEC and ranked among the top 10 nationally in scoring at 41.3 points a game and finished third nationally in turnover margin at +16.
 The 'Dogs finished #9 in both polls.

 2013: Besieged by injuries to numerous starters, the 'Dogs sill managed to defeat two top ten teams (South Carolina and LSU) along with rivals Tennessee, Florida (for the third straight season), and Georgia Tech (for the 12th time in 13 years).
 Georgia also earned its 17th consecutive bowl invitation.